 In the 1980s, Music Together pioneered the development of the mixed-age approach in early childhood music.
 In each class we strive to create a musically rich, developmentally appropriate environment where the whole family can enjoy music and nurture skills at the level right for each child.
 Mixed-age classes also provide a rich learning environment because children of different ages thrive when they interact with each other: the babies are often fascinated by the older child, and the “big” children enjoy helping and sharing with the “little” ones.
 This approach is based on research from music education, early childhood development, and family relationships, as well as our 20 years experience in the field.

 Each class has 6 - 12 registered children plus their primary caregiver(s).

 Throughout the semester, Music Together classes may be in session when older children have a school holiday.
 Older siblings of registered students may visit once/semester provided the older sibling is HEALTHY and that the visit is prearranged with us.
 Visitation spots are available on a first come, first serve basis.
 Please email email@example.com to arrange.
 After the first visit, there is a $10 charge.

 Families are allowed makeup classes.
 Makeups are available at any location.
 You can schedule a make-up online by logging onto your account and following the directions under "makeup a class".
 (Please note: makeups do not carry over from previous semesters).

 Changes can be made depending on class availability.

 Families wishing to withdrawal from class must do so before the second week in order to get a refund.
-However, if the CD is opened,there is a $50 charge.
+However, if you took the CD/Songbook home, there is a $50 charge.
 Families are responsible for class attendance.
 Non-attendance does not constitute a withdrawal and all tuition fees are forfeited if the school office is not informed of your withdrawal before the registration deadline.
 If circumstances necessitate withdrawal from class, please call the school office.